ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.rst

 If you do not already have access to DynamoDB and CloudWatch, you can use it as part of the free tier of AWS.
 Create an AWS account for yourself, then go to the IAM service and create a new user.
-The user name doesn’t particularly matter (though ``rocket2-dev-$NAME`` is recommended), but make sure you check “programmatic access.”
-In permissions, go to “Attach existing permissions directly” and add the following policies:
+The user name doesn't particularly matter (though ``rocket2-dev-$NAME`` is recommended), but make sure you check "programmatic access."
+In permissions, go to "Attach existing permissions directly" and add the following policies:

 -  ``AmazonDynamoDBFullAccess``